1. Home

 In Base Command Manager, this may be applied using the following commands on the headnode:

-After a short period of time, the kube-apiserver service will restart with the new flag.
+After a short period, the kube-apiserver service will restart with the new flag.

 # cat check-cmd-ssl.sh